Blend: A Unified Data Discovery System: Operators

-We define the multi-column overlap as $MC(Q)$, where, $Q$ is an input set of columns.
-Unlike the SC seeker, the input for MC seeker contains more than one column.
-The MC seeker discovers the top-$K$ tables in the data lake that overlap the most with the tuples in $Q$.
-The returned list of tables is sorted based on the overlap.
+The MC seeker receives $Q$ that has multiple columns and discovers the top-$k$ tables in the data lake that the most with the tuples in $Q$.
+The returned tables are sorted based on the overlap.

-Note that in the context of MC seeker, an overlap is defined on multiple values.
-A candidate row overlaps with a tuple in $Q$ iff the candidate row contains all the values from the input tuple.
-This implies also a matching between the columns $Q$ and the subset of columns inside a candidate table.